Nyanyan/Egaroucid/web_resources/en/usage/index.md

 Pressing the generate button will automatically generate a mid-game position.
 By changing the number of generation moves, you can select what move number of the position to generate.
 You can also set the score range of the generated position.
 In the image below, it is set to generate a position in the range of +21 to +38 for White, that is, -38 to -21 for Black, after 18 moves have been played.
 However, since the board is generated so that it is roughly within the score range in the mid-game search, it cannot be guaranteed that the generated board will be strictly within the score range.

 Ctrl+R is assigned as a shortcut key for random position generation.
+From version 7.8.1, it is now possible to narrow the width of the score range down to a minimum of 2 discs.

 <div class="centering_box">
     <img class="pic2" src="img/generate_random_board.png">